 Step 5: On DFP, you’ll be able to run revenue report by key values, calculate them against the page views in Analytics, and you get the page RPM per variant.

 Publishers like you need to build an experimentation process to consistently increase your ad revenue.
-Work with MonetizeMore to test different page layouts and ad combinations on your site.
-Request a free consultation today!

-New wording - Step 5: On DFP, you’ll be able to run revenue report by key values, calculate them against the page views in Analytics, and you get the page RPM per variant.

-Publishers like you need to build an experimentation process to consistently increase your ad revenue.
 Do you need help testing different page layouts, ad combinations, setting up header bidding, and more?
-Sign up to MonetizeMore today!
+Sign up for a Professional account at MonetizeMore today!